Icky Thump

-Icky Thump is the sixth and final studio album by American rock duo The White Stripes, released through Warner Bros. and Third Man Records in June 2007, with XL Recordings handling the United Kingdom release.
+Icky Thump is the sixth and final studio album by American rock duo the White Stripes, released through Warner Bros. and Third Man Records in June 2007, with XL Recordings handling the United Kingdom release.
 Its first release came on June 15, 2007, in Germany, with the release for the rest of Europe occurring on June 18 and the rest of the world on June 19.

 Icky Thump received positive reviews from critics and enjoyed commercial success, entering the UK Albums Chart at number one and debuting at number two on the Billboard 200, becoming the duo's highest-charting album in the US with 223,000 copies sold.
 By late July, Icky Thump was certified gold in the United States.
 On February 10, 2008, the album won a Grammy Award for Best Alternative Music Album.

-Recording and production
+Recording

+Icky Thump was recorded and mixed entirely in analog at Nashville's Blackbird Studio by Joe Chiccarelli throughout January and early February 2007.
+According to Chiccarelli in an interview with HitQuarters, the band had already rehearsed and demoed around half the album, with the rest being conceived in the studio.
+The album was recorded in Blackbird Studio D on a Studer A827 with a 16-track tape head and took almost three weeks to record—the longest of any White Stripes album.
+The recording differed from previous albums in that White had the comparative luxury of recording to 16-track analog rather than his usual 8-track.
+Most songs were recorded on 15 tracks with one track relegated to a SMPTE timecode, except for "I'm Slowly Turning Into You" which required a second tape machine to record background vocals.
+Also, Chiccarelli said: "We spent a little more time than he is used to experimenting and trying different things on that album, whether it was different ways to record the drums or the vocals, or different arrangements, or cutting takes together."
+Trumpet player Regulo Aldama, who appears on "Conquest", was discovered by Jack White at a local Mexican restaurant.
+Mixing was completed in Blackbird Studio A by Chiccarelli and Jack.